 For optimal performance, the print server should have a hard disk and a local /var directory.
 You should mount spooling space for a print server on a local hard disk.
 If a print server has its own hard disk and a local /var directory, printing is much faster.
 And, you can more accurately predict the time needed to process print requests.

 Planning for Printer Setup

-This section provides an overview of planning for printing in the Solaris environment that includes:
+This section provides an overview of planning for printing in the Solaris OS that includes the following information: